 3. Jumping Rope

 This is another classic exercise and has many benefits beyond the calves.
-Quite simply, get a jump rope, hold each handle, engage your core for maximum balance, lower your shoulders, and then jump the rope.
+Quite simply, get a jump rope, hold each handle, engage your core for maximum balance, lower your shoulders, and then jump rope.

 You’ll start to feel the burn in your calf muscles as you continue this exercise but there are also other advantages.
 It’s great for endurance and general stamina, and also improves balance and coordination.